yogendra/katharsis-docs/source/user-docs.rst

 RelationshipRepositoryV2
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Each relationship defined in Katharsis (annotation @JsonApiToOne and @JsonApiToMany) must have a relationship repository defined.
+Each relationship defined in Katharsis (annotation @JsonApiRelation, @JsonApiToOne and @JsonApiToMany ) must have a relationship repository defined.

 Base unidirectional repository responsible for operations on relations.
 All of the methods in this interface have fieldName field as their last parameter to solve the problem of many relationships between the same resources.